uwdata/visual-embedding/README.md

 We have recently proposed [visual embedding](http://idl.cs.washington.edu/papers/visual-embedding/) as an operational model for automatically generating and evaluating visualizations (see also [our original proposal] (http://hci.stanford.edu/~cagatay/projects/vismodel/TheoriesOfVisualization-Vis11.pdf) presented at Vis'11).
 In the paper, we provide three examples of visual embedding.
+We use this repository to share the [data](data/) and
-You can reach the data and source code  used to generate these examples under [src/](src/) directory.
+[source code](src/)   used to generate these examples under directory.
 In order to demonstrate discrete visual embedding, we crowdsource perceptual distances using Amazon's Mechanical Turk service.
-You can access the data and source code for the experiment under [src/mturkExperiments](src/mturkExperiments) directory.
+You can access the data and source code for our experiments under [src/mturkExperiments](src/mturkExperiments) directory.
 Also, we also provide the estimated perceptual distance matrix for the shapes shown in Figure 3  as a text file ([data/polygonKernel.txt](data/polygonKernel.txt)).
 Note that we extend upon this idea, the idea of estimating kernels of perceptual similarity with crowdsourcing, in our [recent paper](http://idl.cs.washington.edu/papers/perceptual-kernels/).